 The Australian Open has been running since 1905, which makes it one of the oldest tennis tournaments in the world.
 But, the tournament wasn’t called the Australian Open until 1969 when the event first went professional, moving away from amateur scene.

 It was first known as the Australasian Championship before then becoming the Australian Championships in 1927.
-It wasn’t notified as one of the majors until 1927 and throughout the majority of the early years was run by the Lawn Tennis Association of Australia, before switching to hard courts in 1989.
+It wasn’t designated as one of the majors until 1927 and throughout the majority of the early years was run by the Lawn Tennis Association of Australia, before switching to hard courts in 1989.

 The tournament has been hosted in a number of cities within that time before finding it’s home in Melbourne.
 These have included Sydney, Adelaide, Brisbane, Perth, Christchurch and Hastings.
 But, because of the crowds that Melbourne pulled in over the other cities it was decided that this would become the home of the tournament.